dli-sys/Pynamics_demo_for_compliant_fin_ral/README.md

   Please follow the insturction on: https://github.com/CMA-ES/pycma
 ## Using a Python IDE
     We commancd using Spyder for running the demo codes.
 Our code is only tested in this environment.
 Spyder can be downloaded from: https://www.spyder-ide.org/
+## Before run the demos:
+    Download this repository and unzip, please make sure fit_qs.py is in the same directory.
 ## Parameter fitting: Use experimental data to find optimized damping ratio (Section IV-C)
     Please run: use_exp_fit_plate_dragging.py  In Spyder, after open the .py file, Run file or press F5 on keyboard to run this simulation. fit_qs.py is the file where we store our experimental data, please make sure it's placed in the same directory.